Ethorbit/steamcmd-server-docker/README.md

 * `SRCDS_APPID`

-This is the Steam game's appid that you want srcds to install.
+This is the Steam game's appid that you want steamcmd to install.
 (See https://developer.valvesoftware.com/wiki/Steam_Application_IDs)

 This can only be used on the first launch, but you can modify the generated update.sh script.